ddigiorg/ddigiorg.github.io/pages/theology/trinity.md

 - Isaiah 9:6-7 NKJV
 ```

 This is a messianic prophecy about Christ: the eternal Divine person, Angel of the Lord, messenger of the covenant, identical in power and glory to the Ancient of Days.
+Notice "his name will be called **Wonderful**" just like in Judges 13:18 when speaking to Manoah.

 ```
 1 In the beginning was the Word, and the Word was with God, and the Word was God.
 2 He was in the beginning with God.
 3 All things were made through Him, and without Him nothing was made that was made.
 4 In Him was life, and the life was the light of men.
 5 And the light shines in the darkness, and the darkness did not comprehend it.